-I have noticed something that was repeated through my entire life, and till today.
+I have noticed a pattern that was repeated through my entire life.

 A very high percentage of people didn’t have the same motivators I had.
-May be they grew up in a bad environment, or their parents didn’t have the same mentality of my parents.
+May be they grew up in a bad environment, or their parents didn’t have the same mentality my parents had.